 Set the Size of an Image Target at Runtime

-Modify targets at runtime and its child objects to enable users in the AR experience.
+Modify targets at runtime and its child objects to adjust the AR experience.
 In this example, an Image Target is scaled with a button press.
-Your Unity scene requires an Image Target GameObject with a cube as a child and a button UI for executing SizeMyTarget()
+Your Unity scene requires an Image Target GameObject with a cube as a child and a button UI for executing SizeMyTarget().

 The sample code: